codethesaurus/codethesaur.us/README.md

 ## Why would you want this?
 Good question.
 If there's an aspect of a language you don't know, you can compare a languages you know with a language you do.
 It's a good way to quickly learn a new language, or use it as a quick reference to remember things by.

+Learn more about some of the considerations behind this on the [Project Architecture](https://docs.codethesaur.us/project_architecture/) docs page.

 ## Documentation

 Learn everything you'd need to know about how the project is built, how to install and run it, how to contribute, and more over at the [Documentation](https://docs.codethesaur.us/) site!